 Nonetheless, marketers are still figuring out how to use AI in their technology solutions.
 40% of respondents to a Walker Sands study believe AI will continue to be a buzzword in 2019, though only 32% currently use AI or have plans to invest in it this year.

-Finally, the growth of ad-tech capabilities is driving the use of mar-tech, with 54% of respondents to the Walker Sands study currently incorporating adtech into their strategies, making it one of the most-used categories of mar-tech.
 This can partially be explained by improvements in attribution measurement capabilities, as Big Data is making it easier and easier for marketers to drive ROI.
 In terms of where marketers want ad tech to help them, 52% prioritize ad spending in social media, while 17% prioritize it for Google Ads.
 This suggests that driving engagement and conversation, not just clicks and brand awareness, are the most important goals for today’s marketers.

 The Bottom Line: Marketers Are Happy with Marketing Technology Investment Levels, Becoming Savvier

-While the mar-tech landscape is certainly evolving, marketers appear to be satisfied with their use of the technology.
-75% of respondents to the Walker Sands study believe their company is investing in the right amount of mar-tech.
+While the marketing technologies landscape is certainly evolving, marketers appear to be satisfied with their use of the technology.
+75% of respondents to the Walker Sands study believe their company is investing in the right amount of MarTech.
 This is compared to 63% in 2018, a record high for the State of Martech report.
 This indicates that marketers are learning how to do more with smaller budgets, and run and measure integrated programs.
 In 2020, smart marketers will continue to take all of these trends and market shifts into account.